Sustech2021-ME336-Team-Green/Project-2/README.md

 #### Principle of 3D Calibration
-1. Start the Franka robotic arm and adjust the end position of the robotic arm.
+1. Start the Franka robotic arm and adjust its the end to a moderate position.
-2. Fix the calibration board and make it face the camera.
+2. Install the calibration board and make it face the camera.
-3. Open the cail3D.yaml file and modify the following parameters: the initial posture of the robot arm, the grid step length, the offset of the calibration plate relative to the end flange of the robot arm
+3. Open the cail3D.yaml file and modify the following parameters: the initial posture of the robot arm, the grid step length, the offset of the calibration plate relative to the end effector of the robotic arm.
-4. Run EyeOnBase.py, the robotic arm will start to walk the grid.
-Wait for the end of the robot arm movement to complete the calibration.
-So we can get the calibration acquisition data file *.npz and the hand-eye matrix *.npy.
+4. Run EyeOnBase.py, and the robotic arm will start to walk the grid.
+Wait for completion of the calibration.
+The calibration process will generate the acquisition data file *.npz and the hand-eye matrix file *.npy.
-5. Select four points on the conveyor belt in the 3D view, use plane_calculate.py to calculate the filter plane, and finally use the parameters of the filter plane in the main program
+5. Select four points on the conveyor belt in the 3D view, and use plane_calculate.py to calculate the filter plane.
+Finally, copy the parameters of the filter plane and paste them in the proper place in main.py.

 ### 6D Picking